 funded, in part, by:

 Play graphics by Kelly Garrett.

 Twelve staged readings of Six plays written by multi-cultural women.

-Each play is presented TWO times at TWO DIFFERENT Partner Venues.
+Each play is presented live, two times on Zoom.

 No Reservations.
 Free Admission.
 Donations happily accepted.

 Duration will vary based on script length and audience discussion.